Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 • exceptions

-• convert native exceptions into .NET exceptions
+• convert exceptions into .NET exceptions

-• add the context you want in logs
+• attach the context the logs need

-5.5.
-Gradual migration becomes easier
+5.5. it makes incremental migration easier

 6. Code excerpts